 - Additional letters may be at the end of the code for exceptional cases.
 You may see “M+S” for mountains and snow-rated tires, XL for Extra Load Capacity, WW for Whitewall, and more.

 The best way to avoid figuring out what you need in a new tire purchase is to avoid the purchase in the first place.
 Maintaining your tires will extend their lives, keep you safer on the road, and reduce the likelihood of being stranded due to a tire-related problem.

 The key to keeping tires in great shape for a long time is to keep them inflated properly.
 Inflate your tires to match the recommended PSI for your tires, often found on the inside of the doorframe of the driver’s side rear door.
 It should also be in your owner’s manual.

 Regularly checking your tread depth to ensure even wear is a great idea, and it’s simple – all you need is a penny.
 Insert the penny upside down into the tread.
 If you can see all of Abe’s head, your tread is too low.

 Slow down on the road as well!
 High speed will wear your tires down faster.
 Peeling out will wear them down faster.
 Heavy braking will wear them down faster.
 Aggressive cornering will wear down tires fast.
-Basically, fast and aggressive driving is a sure way to shorten your tires’ life span and cause you to have to purchase a new set earlier than planned.
+Fast and aggressive driving is a sure way to shorten your tires’ life span and cause you to purchase a new set earlier than planned.